 Upper division courses in the program include subjects like animal behavior, immunology, marine biology, bioinformatics, organic chemistry, biochemistry, oceanography, and environmental science.
 Additionally, students can further concentrate their studies in areas like forensic pathology, forensic toxicology, forensic anthropology, and forensic DNA.

 “I take relevance very seriously with regards to our program,” Dr. Maxwell says.
 “It’s very important to give students a lot of opportunities to become competent with the real-world, hands-on, lab-based skills that they’re going to be expected to have.
 So they get into the labs and extract DNA, and they simulate the kind of work they’d be doing while working at an active crime scene.
 I think it’s very important to get them involved in research internships, which can be tough for adult learners, but we’ve been working hard to create scheduling options that allow them to make it work.
 These are the type of skills that will make them very marketable in San Diego, and can set them apart in the eyes of graduate schools and employers.”

 Graduates of the program are well positioned for any number of future pathways, including pursuing a master’s degree, attending medical, veterinary, or dental school, or entering the professional world with a proven, well-respected degree.

-NU is the largest, private nonprofit university in the San Diego area, with a mission of providing high-quality academic programs in a way that’s accessible to adult learners.
-With more than 180,000 alumni nationwide, NU is dedicated to providing flexible, convenient scheduling options as a way to enable adult learners to mold their college experience around the demands of their daily life.
+National University (NU) is the largest private nonprofit university in the San Diego area, with a mission of providing high-quality academic programs in a way that’s accessible to adult learners.
+With more than 185,000 alumni nationwide, NU is dedicated to providing flexible, convenient scheduling options as a way to enable adult learners to mold their college experience around the demands of their daily life.
 Students can complete courses and programs online or on-site at any of NU’s locations in California.